bitburner-official/bitburner-src/README.md

 Bitburner is a programming-based [incremental game](https://en.wikipedia.org/wiki/Incremental_game) that revolves around hacking and cyberpunk themes.
-The game can be played at https://bitburner-official.github.io/bitburner-src/ or installed through [Steam](https://store.steampowered.com/app/1812820/Bitburner/).
+The game can be played at https://danielyxie.github.io/bitburner/ (release build), https://bitburner-official.github.io/bitburner-src/ (development build), or installed through [Steam](https://store.steampowered.com/app/1812820/Bitburner/).
+The location of the release build may change in the near future.

 See the [frequently asked questions](./doc/FAQ.md) for more information .
 To discuss the game or get help, join the [official Discord server](https://discord.gg/TFc3hKD).